triton-inference-server/server/docs/model_repository.rst

 Example Custom Backend
 ^^^^^^^^^^^^^^^^^^^^^^

-An example of a custom backend can be found in the `addsum backend
+An example of a custom backend can be found in the `addsub backend
 <https://github.com/NVIDIA/tensorrt-inference-server/blob/master/src/custom/addsub/addsub.cc>`_.
 You
 can see the custom backend being used as part of CI testing in `L0_infer